 We continued to restored Fortaleza da Nossa Senhora da Conceicao, the Portuguese fort built it in the mid-19th century and surrounded by fragrant frangipani trees.
 The fort’s museum houses “remnants from the era of early Portuguese forays to the area”.
 The sealed, carved wooden coffin of King Ngungunhane – “final ruler of the famed kingdom of Gaza” – is on display in one of the side rooms.

 In another area of the museum, there’s a display of handcrafted, delicately-detailed wood carvings by local Mozambican artists and master carvers.
 They depict scenes from Vasco da Gama’s arrival in 1498 and the Portuguese take over until Mozambique’s independence in 1975.
-The hard-fought battle for independence was fierce and brutal.
+The hard-fought, brutal battle for independence was fierce.
 Africans fought on foot using primitive weapons, while their Portuguese opponents had horses and guns!

-We ended the tour at CFM Railway Station.
+We ended at CFM Railway Station.
 The beautiful Victorian building was designed in 1920 by an associate of Gustave Eiffel.
-It has a wrought iron roof dome and marble pillars and is considered one the most beautiful train stations in the world.
+It has a wrought iron roof dome and marble pillars and is considered one the world’s most beautiful train stations.

 A Monument to the Great War stands in front of the CFM station.
 Not the most popular statue in Maputo, it’s considered a Portuguese memorial representing the “efforts and sacrifices of the Portuguese and Mozambicans in World War I to repel the German invasion of northern Mozambique”.
 Portugal “conscripted thousands of Mozambican men to fight for the Allies”.
 “More than 130,000 Mozambicans died in the war,” resulting in an uprising in 1917.